Rugby: Tier two nations to decide World Rugby chairman vote

 Other issues raised in the document include ongoing player welfare concerns, and the game's integrity in regards to tackling performance-enhancing drug use.

-Based on the fact each nation holds a disproportionate three votes each, most assume Sanzaar and the Six Nations will determine the next chairman.
+Based on the fact each nation holds a disproportionate three votes each, most assume Sanzaar and the Six Nations to determine the next chairman.

 New Zealand's three votes will be cast by chief executive Mark Robinson, former All Blacks doctor Deb Robinson and recent Melbourne Storm chairman Bart Campbell, NZ Rugby's nomination to join World Rugby's executive committee.